3 Ways to Grow Revenue with Dynamic Ancillary Pricing

 1. Choice: In many cases, the passenger is fatigued with the long catalog of optional products and services once presented with too many options.
 Thus, airlines need to focus on relevance rather than quantity to make it easy and fast for customers to choose and purchase.

-2. Order and willingness-to-pay: The customer may have a limited amount of money available to spend on ancillaries, so the order in which they are displayed can ensure that the airline maximizes revenue by presenting the ancillaries in the right order.
+2. Order and Elasticity Forecasting: The customer may have a limited amount of money available to spend on ancillaries, so the order in which they are displayed can ensure that the airline maximizes revenue by presenting the ancillaries in the right order.
 For example, let’s say that an airline has Wi-Fi for $8, drinks for $10, and seat selection for $25.
-And let’s assume that the passenger has $30 she’s willing to spend on ancillaries.
+And let’s assume that the passenger has $30 she’s looking to spend on ancillaries.
 Depending on the way the airline presents this to her, if she chooses Wi-Fi and a drink pass, the airline will make $18 in revenue, but the passenger is out of money to spend.
 However, if presented with seat selection first, she would have made that choice, giving the airline $25 in revenue.

 3. Segmentation: Customer characteristics dictate different likelihood of buying certain ancillaries.
 Something as simple as market characteristics, like a beach destination, could be important to consider and ensure that ancillaries like golf bags and surfboards are presented first to lead to better conversion.